ProofSnap smart contracts and digital evidence illustration

 A journalist captures evidence of corporate wrongdoing.
 They want to publish it but need protection against retaliation and proof they had the evidence on a specific date.

-Solution: Evidence hash is submitted to a smart contract with release conditions: "Release hash if I don't check in for 30 days OR if these trusted parties request it."
+Solution: The evidence hash is submitted to a smart contract with release conditions: "Release hash if I don't check in for 30 days OR if these trusted parties request it."
 The contract automatically executes based on these conditions—no lawyer, no trust required.

 Automated Verification Workflows